-2 2019 Survey
+2 2020 Survey

 As with prior years' surveys, IFIAR collected information about two categories of inspection activities - those that relate to firm-wide systems of quality control and those that relate to individual audit engagements.
 Systems of quality control are an area of focus for many audit regulators and audit firms, as these systems serve as the foundation for executing quality audits.
 For insight into the effectiveness of audit firms' systems of quality control in supporting audit quality, IFIAR also tracks the percentage of listed public interest entity (PIE) audits inspected with at least one finding.
-The general reduction in this percentage continued in the 2019 survey, reaching 33% (down from 47% when data on this metric was first collected for the 2014 survey).
-While
+Since first tracking this statistic in 2014, the percentage of audits with findings declined from 47% to 34% as of the 2020 survey.
+With the exception of a one percentage point increase in the findings rate in the 2020 survey, all other survey years in this period reflected yearover-year reductions.
+IFIAR monitors general trends in survey findings over time, rather than seeking to evaluate year-over-year changes in aggregate results.
+The rate of findings remains high, and the need remains for audit firms to make continued efforts to address the high level of findings and inconsistencies.
+IFIAR urges the GPPC networks and their member firms to continue efforts to address the high level of findings to achieve consistently high quality audit performance.
+The economic uncertainty created by the global pandemic highlights the importance that independent audits provide confidence in the reliability of financial reporting.